dgxo/TerraDocs/docs/config/development/pack-from-scratch/ores.rst

     Add the ``config-ore`` addon as a dependency, using versions ``1.+``.

-    This addon will allow us to create palette config files.
+    This addon will allow us to create ore config files.

     .. code-block:: yaml
         :caption: pack.yml